Pre and Post Tour

 per person for the one night at Culcreuch before the tour, and

-$125 per person for the one night at New Lanark before the tour.
+about the same for the one night at New Lanark before the tour,

 The two night post tour in